Enjoy Derbyshire Cycling From Knockerdown Cottages Near Carsington Reservoir, Derbyshire

 Plenty of parking is available (charges apply), toilet facilities, picnic area and a take away coffee shop, serving light refreshments.

 Middleton Top, as you can probably imagine by the name is at the top of the hill.
-Once there though if you take the route to the left then it is mainly flat, which makes it easy cycling with not many inclines, if you make it all the way to Hurdlow, you could refuel at The Royal Oak pub, which serves delicious home cooked food and real ales.
+Once there though if you take the route to the left then it is mainly flat, which makes it easy cycling with not many inclines, if you make it all the way to Hurdlow, you could refuel at The Royal Oak pub in Hurdlow, which serves delicious home cooked food and real ales.

 If you take the route to the right, this will take you to High Peak Junction, its only approx. 2.5 miles but it has very steep hills, so beware.
 You will find a picnic area, toilets and light refreshments and also visit the Cromford canal.